 To obtain a more even spread of courses across the three years of the programme, some of the level-two courses can be taken in final year.
 It is recommended that students make use of academic advising at the start of the year before taking a decision on this.

-Students who are not exempt from the ELPT and who have not been successful in the test are required to register for FOUN1019
+Students who are not exempt from the ELPT and who have not been successful in the test are required to register for FOUN1099; this reduces the number of credits which can be taken in free electives at level 1.